Anglo Irish to cut 350 jobs by end-2012

 Once one of Ireland's top banks, Anglo Irish's casino-style lending practices resulted in its nationalisation in early 2009.

-Taxpayers have poured 29 billion euros (25 billion pounds) into the lender to keep it afloat, while it has been stripped of its deposits and stopped new lending.
+Taxpayers have poured 29 billion euros ($42 billion) into the lender to keep it afloat, while it has been stripped of its deposits and stopped new lending.

 The bank said it expected to make up to 130 people redundant in Ireland.
 Its headcount will also shrink in the United States and the UK as it disposes of its U.S. loan book and wealth management division.

-Second-round bids for Anglo's $9.5 billion (5.7 billion pounds) U.S. commercial real estate loan portfolio are due by August 23, a source has told Reuters.
+Second-round bids for Anglo's $9.5 billion U.S. commercial real estate loan portfolio are due by August 23, a source has told Reuters.

 The group is winding down its commercial loan book in Ireland, valued at 9.1 billion euros at the end of last year, over an expected 10-year period, but has said it will consider an exit after five years, depending on market conditions.